i05nagai/memorandum/language/english_speaking.md

 * biomass energy
 * nuclear power
 * fossil fuels

+## past particle tense
+* It has been a long time since we worked on the same topic

 ## relative clause
 * when I look around this room, I'm saddend by the thought o those who could  ont be with us